A Book A Week Programme Over 3s

 A glittering fish makes friends when he learns to share.
 The Rainbow Fish, a worldwide bestseller in picture book and giant paperback formats, is here adapted for the youngest readers.

-This story is read alongside learning about settling-in for the new term.
+This story is read alongside learning about settling-in for the new term, friendships, colour and shape recognition.

 September